Skip to content

 ----

-Use the XML/YAML configuration method when you already have Hazelcast Client configuration in XML/YAML, or the cluster requires more advanced features, such as authentication, TLS etc.
+You should use the XML/YAML configuration method when you already have Hazelcast Client configuration in XML/YAML, or when the cluster requires more advanced features, such as authentication and TLS.

-The example below shows how to use a Hazelcast Client XML configuration:
+The following example shows how to use Hazelcast Client XML configuration:

 [source,java]